ggeorgovassilis/ICA/README.md

    # or
    python ica_demo_real_signals.py
    ```
 Both demos save their charts as PNGs in the same folder.
-The real signals demo saves the reconstructed signal `audio/reconstructed`.
+The real signals demo saves the reconstructed signal in `audio/reconstructed`.

 ## Results and discussion